rebrec/dodo-script-manager/Readme.md

 - Scripts starting with **"computermode"** will be executed as **SYSTEM** (the current user context since you must run *Dodo Launcher* as **SYSTEM**)
 - Scripts starting with **"usermode"** will be executed in the **Current Logged In User context** (the user owning *explorer.exe* in the active session).

+That way, for instance, you will be able to :
+- Run a script that install an application system wide
-That way, you will be able either to run scripts able to change system settings for instance, but also other which interact with the current user profile, or even interact with the interactive session.
+- Run a script which interact with the current user profile, and even interact with the interactive session.

 #### Script structure